formsandflows/PACo/Components/PACo_DetailsList_A.md

 This is a responsive canvas component.
 A horizontal scroll appears when the width of the details list is greater than the available width on the screen.

-When the canvas component instance is reset, the checkbox in the header and of detail list items are reset.
+When a canvas component instance is reset, the checkbox in the header and of detail list items are reset.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.